-1. According to article 4.8 of the Student Handbook, the Exam Board determines the result of the examination.
-An assessment is passed when the student has successfully passed all the exams of the study programme.
-Where necessary, an additional examination of the student's knowledge, insight and skills takes place.
-The Exam Board will appoint the examiner(s) for this.
-If a student has performed with distinction, the student may receive the honour of (summa) cum laude.

-- 2. To receive a certificate, the student must submit a request to the Exam Board via Osiris Student (application for certification). - 3.
+- In accordance with article 4.8 of the Student Handbook, the Exam Board determines the results of the examination.
+In principle, an examination has been passed when the student has successfully completed all the study programme's examinations.
+Where necessary, an additional assessment of the student's knowledge, insight and skills will take place.
+The Exam Board appoints examiner(s) to this end.
+If a student has performed with honours or with distinction, a judgement (summa) cum laude is awarded. - 2.
+To receive a certificate, the student must submit a request to the Exam Board. - 3.
 The official graduation date is the date on which the Exam Board confirms that all of the required credits have been obtained.
 The student will be notified of this decision within two days of the date on which the confirmation was made.
-The Student Service Center takes care of the registration of the certificate in the national diploma register. - 4.
+The Student Services Centre (SSC) takes care of the registration of the certificate in the national diploma register. - 4.
 The student who is eligible to receive a certificate can request the Exam Board to postpone this.

 Tip: do not terminate your enrolment via Studielink after you have completed your final exam!
 For the Exam Board to confirm your graduation, you must be enrolled.
 After that your enrolment will automatically be terminated.
-For more information, see Enrolment process regulations for the Bachelor programme and Associate Degree Study Programme.
+For more information, see Enrolment process regulations for the bachelor programmes and associate degree programmes.